google52d1d9553889013d.html D3D8BEC5956EE6F793C747161C7CD805

 Who I commonly work with

-I often work with women who are successful and capable in their careers.
-They know how to perform, achieve, and handle responsibility, and others often see them as the ones who can juggle it all.
+Many of my clients are successful and capable in their careers.
+They handle responsibility well, achieve what they set out to do, and are often seen as the ones who can juggle it all.

-But relationships can feel much less steady.
-Many find themselves over-giving, worrying about being abandoned, or struggling to trust their partner.
-Others notice they pull away or shut down when relationships become emotionally close.
+Yet confidence at work doesn’t always carry over into close relationships.
+Many find themselves over-giving, worrying about abandonment, or struggling to trust their partner’s commitment.
+Or they find themselves pulling away or shutting down when relationships become emotionally close.

 Being the understanding one.